Amazon Kindle Scribe review: Write on

-(Pocket-lint) - Amazon's Kindle range has been championing the E Ink market for some time.
+Amazon's Kindle range has been championing the E Ink market for some time.
 So when E Ink-based "paper tablets" started making an appearance, it felt as though it would only be a matter of time until Amazon got involved there too.

 With the Kindle Scribe, it's done exactly that, launching a much bigger Kindle than previous models, but equipping it with the ability to take notes, make to-do lists or sketch using a stylus.